 1. CD is an option, not a default.
 When a member enrolls in CHOICES or ECF CHOICES, they can choose either the agency-delivered service model or Consumer Direction (or a mix, per service).
 Katie Beckett families similarly elect CD for specific services.

 2. CD does not change the underlying program's eligibility, enrollment cap, or service catalog.
-A family that picks CD still has to be approved for CHOICES (or ECF, or Katie Beckett); they still face the same waitlist; they still get the same authorized hours.
+A family that picks CD still has to be approved for CHOICES (or ECF, or Katie Beckett), which means meeting its financial eligibility limits, such as the 2026 CHOICES applicant income limit of $2,982/month (300% of the federal SSI rate).
+They still face the same waitlist and the same authorized hours.

 Why Tennessee Doesn't Have an "MI Home Help Equivalent"